Verilog 学习笔记

 Data Types

-There are different types of nets each with different characteristics, but the most popular and widely used net in digital designs is of type wire
+There are different types of nets each with different characteristics, but the most popular and widely used net in digital designs is of type wire.

 It is illegal to redeclare a name already declared by a net, parameter or variable as shown in the code below.